Anyline/mobile-ocr-documentation-anyline/source/includes/_modules.md

 In order to start the scan process, perform the following steps:

-1. If you prefer a json-file for configuration, use the *setConfigFromAsset* method and place the json-config in the Android assets folder, otherwise configure the view using the xml attributes in the activity layout file.
+1. If you prefer a json-file for configuration, use the *setConfigFromAsset* method and place the json-config in the Android assets folder, otherwise configure the view using the xml attributes in the activity layout file
 2. Call *initAnyline* with your valid license key and a new instance of DocumentResultListener, which is the callback for handling the results
 3. Call *startScanning()*
 4. When done call *cancelScanning()* and *releaseCameraInBackground()* or *releaseCamera()*